How to switch branches in Git?

 As I ran this command, see how it changed in the Git Bash:

 Now, any work you do is associated with the hello-git-branch.
-For example, as listing the files by running the following command:
+For example, listing the files by running the following command:

 See which files are listed now as compared to when we were on the master branch: